cyeezy08/CheatPoint/README.md

 ## Setup

 1. Get a free API key from [OpenRouter](https://openrouter.ai) (Sign up → Dashboard → API Keys → Create Key).
-2. Click the FormAI icon in Chrome.
+2. Click the CheatPoint icon in Chrome.
 3. Go to **Settings**, paste your API key, and select a free model.
 4. Save settings and optionally **Test Key**.